Phyllanthus candolleanus

-Glochidion candolleanum is a species of flowering plant in the family Phyllanthaceae.
+Phyllanthus candolleanus is a species of flowering plant in the family Phyllanthaceae.
 It is a tree native to Sri Lanka and southern India (Karnataka and Tamil Nadu).

 The species was first described as Lobocarpus candolleanus in 1834.
-In 1995 it was moved to genus Glochidion as Glochidion candolleanum.
+In 2007 it was moved to genus Phyllanthus as P. candolleanus.
 It is known by various synonyms, including Glochidion pauciflorum and Glochidion sisparense.